GravityKit/GravityView/readme.txt

 * Modified: If you use the `gravityview/template/text/no_entries` or `gravitview_no_entries_text` filters, the output is now passed through the `wpautop()` function prior to applying the filters, not after
 	* Added `$unformatted_output` parameter to the `gravityview/template/text/no_entries` filter to return the original value before being passed through `wpautop()`
+* Modified: Container classes for no results output change based on the "No Entries Behavior" setting:
+	- `.gv-no-results.gv-no-results-text` when set to "Show a Message"
+	- `.gv-no-results.gv-no-results-form` when set to "Display a Form"
+	- Updated `templates/views/list/list-body.php`, `templates/views/table/table-body.php`
 * Added: `$form_id` parameter to `gravityview_get_directory_fields()` function and `GVCommon::get_directory_fields()` method

 = 2.16.6 on January 12, 2023 =